Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 UOM (Units of Measurement)

-The Units of Measurement (UOM) requirement specifies the granularity of products and is used when products are purchased in boxes.
-See more here about how to set up UOM.
+The Units of Measurement (UOM) field specifies the granularity of products and is used when products are purchased in boxes.
+See more here about how to set up UOM for a product.

-The number of component units (variants) that are on assembly orders in progress (open status).
+The number of component units (variants) that are on assembly orders in progress (status of "open").

 Learn more about creating an assembly orders in Inventory Planner.